 For both HNLs and ALPs, the constraint on the secondary neutrino flux is much stronger than the constraint from SN cooling~\cite{Syvolap:2023trc, Akita:2023iwq}, and hence we only include the former in our study.
 Typical constraints on the secondary neutrino flux from HNL decays assume decay rates for HNLs in the absence of additional channels, so the $N\to \pi\nu$ and $N\to 3\nu$ decays dominates~\cite{Mastrototaro:2019vug}.
+Other studies involving SN constraints on lighter HNLs can be found in \cite{Kainulainen:1990bn, Raffelt:1992bs, Dolgov:2000pj, Telalovic:2024cot}.
 In our model the primary decay channel for HNLs is to ALPs, which consecutively decay to a pair of neutrinos.
 Hence, neglecting resonant effects, the secondary neutrino flux from HNLs can be approximated to that arising from the 3-body decay of the HNLs to neutrinos.
 Even though the 2-body decay branching ratio is around 7 times larger than the 3-body decays for HNL masses in the 100 MeV range, Cherenkov detectors are more sensitive to the 3-body decays, since the interaction cross section of antineutrinos, only produced in 3-body decays, is around 100 times larger than that of neutrinos~\cite{Kamiokande-II:1987idp}.
 Therefore, SN limits on traditional HNL decays can be directly applied to our scenario.
 We thus use the limits on HNL masses and mixing from Fig.~2 of \cite{Akita:2023iwq} to constrain the large mixing angle regions in our model.

 In addition to HNLs, ALPs can also be produced in the core of SN.
 The expected secondary neutrino flux from decaying ALPs with masses below the keV scale is smaller than that from HNL decays that can escape the SN core.
 However, heavy HNLs cannot escape and thus SN constraints from the production of ALPs are stronger for $m_N \gtrsim 400$ MeV.
 From Fig.~5 of \cite{Akita:2023iwq}, we can see that the coupling between the ALP and the electron-neutrino $g_{ae}$ must be $g_{ae} \lesssim 10^{-7}$ for keV-scale ALPs.
 In our model, $g_{ae}$ is given by Eq.~\eqref{eq:effective_couplings}, which imposes only weak limits for heavy HNLs and large HNL-ALP couplings, beyond the ranges considered in our study.